Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Cloud native tools such as Chronicle are designed to take advantage of cloud computing availability.
 	- Chronicle performs data analysis.

+8. What are examples of open-source tools?
+Select two answers.
+	- Suricata
+	- Linux